ministryofjustice/moj-frontend/docs/prototyping/prototyping-methods.md

 ### Use cases

-- Testing designs early in the process.
+Sketching is used to test designs early in the process.

 [Read about sketching on the NN/g website](https://www.nngroup.com/articles/paper-prototyping-cutout-kit/)